tatianegercina/FinTech/01-Lesson-Plans/14-Deep-Learning/2/LessonPlan.md

 from tensorflow.keras.layers import Dense
 ```

 Also, remove the comments from the cell where the plot is created.
-Note that we are using the `hvplot.show()` method, explain to students that this is the way to proceed in order to display the plot in Google Colab
+Note that we are using the `hvplot.show()` method, explain to students that this is the way to proceed to display the plot in Google Colab

 ```python
 # Plotting the non-linear dummy data